-When there are too many plants or objects in a tank packed with a lot of Discus fishes, it will prove difficult to manage the tank appropriately (clean tank and change water).
+When there are too many plants or objects in a tank packed with a lot of Discus fishes, it will prove difficult to manage the tank appropriately (clean the tank and change the water).

-Too many fishes in a tank basically mean more waste which means more ammonia build-up which will damage the integrity of the tank-water, affect its pH level as well.
+Too many fishes in a tank basically mean more waste which means more ammonia build-up which will damage the integrity of the tank water, and affect its pH level as well.
 If the decorations or objects in the tank or aquarium have sharp edges, they could be hurting the fish, and the wounds could become infected – an infected fish is a stressed fish.

 – Discus Being Bullied

 If Discus is being bullied or there is competition for food which leads to fighting, they will end up being stressed, causing them to swim frantically in the tank.

 – The Presence Of Chemicals In The Tank Water